rjejoon/google-homepage-clone/README.md

 This project is for practicing HTML and CSS.

-## Getting Started
-View the cloned webpage: https://rjejoon.github.io/google-homepage-clone/
+To view the cloned webpage: https://rjejoon.github.io/google-homepage-clone/